Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

-We show how Equation \eqref{hardening} varies in Figure \ref{hard2}, assuming different host cluster total mass and velocity dispersion.
-As shown in the plot, in massive GCs the BHB semi-major axis can decrease up to 100 times its initial value over a 14 Gyr time-span, while an even more efficient effects is obtained in dense NCs, thus allowing the formation of BHBs with sub-AU semi-major axis in such environments.

 All the models presented here have inner BHBs with a fixed initial pericentre of either 1 or 20 AU.
+However, dense stellar systems can contain much harder BHBs depending on the environments.
+A BHB is defined ``hard'' if its binding energy $E_b$ exceeds the average field kinetic energy $\langle E_K\rangle$, i.e. if the semimajor axis is smaller than a limiting value $a_h$

+As pioneered by \cite{heggie75}, hard binaries tend to become harder and harder as they interact with other stars, thus they are the most likely to survive in star clusters.
+Figure \ref{hard1} shows how $\Gamma_h$ varies with the BHB semi-major axis assuming a BHB mass of either $10$ (lower bound) or $30 \Ms$ (upper bound).
+Monte Carlo models of globular clusters suggested that the population of BHBs being processed via strong encounters and ultimately ejected from the cluster have semimajor axes that are linked to the cluster mass and half-mass radius \citep{rodriguez16}

+where $k=54$ \citep{rodriguez16}, and $\mu_{12}=M_1M_2/(M_1+M_2)$ is the BHB reduced mass.
+Following \cite{arca20}, we can connect the cluster mass and half-mass radius to its velocity dispersion via the relation

+with $\alpha =1.14\pm0.03$, thus we can express the typical values of ejected BHBs semimajor axis in terms of the cluster velocity dispersion.
+Figure \ref{hard1} shows how $a_h$ and $a_e$ varies assuming a primary BH with mass $M_1 = 10\Ms$ and a cluster velocity dispersion $\sigma = 5,~15,~50$ km s$^{-1}$.
+If we consider $(a_e,a_h)$ as the limiting values of long-lived BHBs in dense clusters, we see that in dense nuclear clusters the tightest BHBs can have $a$ as low as $10^{-3}$ AU, while BHBs in ordinary globular clusters are expected to have $a$ in the range $10^{-2}-1$ AU.

-However, as shown above, dense stellar systems can contain even harder BHBs.
-To extrapolate our results for the sub-AU regime, we rescale the length scale in SET10 by a factor $1/f$ where $f>1$.
-For instance, circular binaries in the rescaled set have $a_\bhb = 1/f$ AU.
+To extrapolate our results for the sub-AU regime and extend our results to nuclear clusters, we rescale the length scale in SET10 by a factor $1/l$ where $l>1$.
+For instance, circular binaries in the rescaled set have $a_i = 1/l\au$.
 Note that the eccentricity distribution, as well as the distribution of all the other parameters, remain unaltered.
 Assuming Newtonian dynamics, the rescaling is equivalent to changing the time unit and the gravitational constant for a given set of $N$-body simulations.
 We discuss in the following the impact of unstable triples evolution on GW astronomy.
+In the following, we analyze the properties of the GW signal emitted by merging binaries in SET 10, scaling conveniently the results under the assumption of either $l=1$ or $l=100$.
+Note that the former, which implies $a_i=1\au$ for circular binaries, leads to values typical of low-density clusters, like open or young massive clusters, the latter, i.e. $a_i=0.01\au$, is more typical in GCs and galactic nuclei.
+Therefore, uncovering potential differences between these two kinds of merging BHBs can provide useful clues to infer the origin of observed GW sources.